S-C-A-N/SCANsat/README.md

 color transitions, rather than the smooth gradient used by default.
 ![][color-window]

-Changes to the color palette are reflected after selecting **Apply**, the big map will automatically refresh using the newly selected color palette.
+Changes to the color palette are reflected after selecting **Apply**, the big and small maps will automatically refresh using the newly selected color palette.
 Note that only the altimetry map is affected by color palette selection.
 ![][color-palette-switch]

 There are several terrain height options available as well.
-The **Min** and **Max** height sliders can be used to set the lower and upper cut off values for the terrain height-to-color algorithm.
-The **Clamp** option can be used to set a cutoff below which only the first two colors in the selected palette will be used for the terrain height-to-color algorithm.
+* The **Min** and **Max** height sliders can be used to set the lower and upper cutoff values for the terrain height-to-color algorithm.
+* The **Clamp** option can be used to set a cutoff below which only the first two colors in the selected palette will be used for the terrain height-to-color algorithm.
 This is especially useful on planets where there is an ocean, as it makes the transition from ocean to solid terrain more pronounced.
 ![][color-clamp-terrain]

+All stock KSP planets have default color palette and terrain height values appropriate for the planet's terrain.
+Standard default values are used for any addon planets.

 ### [:top:][top] 8.
 Background Scanning